damongaoG/roomo-backend/README.md

 If you encounter Lombok-related compilation errors with newer Java versions (e.g., Java 24), the project is already configured with the latest Lombok version (1.18.38) to ensure compatibility.

+## Environment Variables

+For the Auth0 Management API integration, you need to set the following environment variables:

+- `AUTH0_MANAGEMENT_CLIENT_ID` - The Client ID of your Auth0 Machine-to-Machine application
+- `AUTH0_MANAGEMENT_CLIENT_SECRET` - The Client Secret of your Auth0 Machine-to-Machine application

+You can set these as environment variables or create an `application-local.yml` file (gitignored) with your values.

 ## Running the Application

 ### Using Maven Spring Boot Plugin